preflighttech/preflight-tables/README.md

 disableSearch | No | Set to true to remove search box. multiSort | No | Set to true to enable multiple column sorting.
 For htmlTables, additional columns are selected by shift-clicking.
-For non-htmlTables, columns are selected with unmodified click and must be unselected to remove from sort. pageLength | No | Initial page length. setSettings | No | Function to call to set settings data, such as sort and search when those change. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
+For non-htmlTables, columns are selected with unmodified click and must be unselected to remove from sort. pageLength | No | Initial page length. paginationLinks | No | Set to "top" or "bottom" to only display pagination Links on top or bottom of table.
+Note: If pageLength is 'All' and and lengthMenu is false, no pagination Links are displayed. setSettings | No | Function to call to set settings data, such as sort and search when those change. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
 Gql tables automatically add this--set to false to disable. copyComponent | No | Component for copy to clipboard or true to enable copy with default component.